 Everybody benefits when everyone is covered, getting primary and preventive care to stay healthy.
 These state budget and policy steps can remove exclusions in our public programs and increase affordability to further reduce our uninsured rate.

 - AB 4 (Arambula): Remove Barriers to Covered California Based on Immigration Status, Toward #Health4All.
-This bill authorizes Covered California to apply for a federal 1332 waiver seeking to waive the specific section within the Affordable Care Act that explicitly bars undocumented individuals from purchasing coverage in Covered California.
+This bill would take the first step toward allowing undocumented Californians to buy health plans through Covered California by directing Covered California to work with stakeholders and create a plan on how best to include undocumented individuals, and allow them to purchase health care coverage and receive state affordability assistance.
 [Sponsored by California Immigrant Policy Center and Health Access California]

 - AB 1208 (Schiavo): Cost-Sharing Affordability in Covered California.
 Affordability remains a significant barrier preventing Californians from accessing care when they need it.
 This bill requires Covered California to provide state-funded cost-sharing assistance to Silver-plan enrollees to reduce deductibles and co-pays for low- and middle-income enrollees, for as long as the Federal premium subsidies continue.
 [Sponsored by Health Access California]

 Once enrolled in coverage, all Californians should be able to access quality care, and our health system should be held accountable for improved health outcomes and reduced racial disparities and other inequities.
 State efforts should focus on population health rather than profits.